ivan-kleshnin/unredux/README.md

 If client-side filtering is applied to a partially loaded data, pagination won't work as **append-only**.
 It will inject items in-between already loaded ones.
 We know that Facebook does not care about the order of items in their feeds.
-Hovewer I do care about the order of items in project I develop.
+Hovewer I do care about the order of items in projects I develop.

 Client-side filtering can be safely applied to data only if all items are fetched (or the order does not matter).
 I realized that fact two years ago and implemented some solutions at [React-Ultimate](https://github.com/Paqmind/react-ultimate)...